MicaelaLV/food-project/README.md

 Back end has been our biggest focus since we started studying it two weeks ago and this was our first complete exercise.

-We then moved into the styling and the front end, in the last hours before the release: Frisay 21st of July 2017.
+We then moved into the styling and the front end, in the last hours before the release: Friday 21st of July 2017.

 ## Features Built

-- Database infrastructure with MongoDB & Mongoose
+- Database with MongoDB & Mongoose
 - Express.js views, templates and ejs files
 - Users authorization and authentication with bcrypt in Node.js environment
 - Bower components and Npm modules
 - Ajax calls & CRUD operations
-- Google Maps APi with database interactions
+- Google Maps API with database interactions

-## Unsolved problems

-- [ ]

 ## Future implementations

-- [ ] Chef public profiles
+- [ ] Chef public profile with the chance to choose from an available menu and
+- [ ] Get an order confirmation recap
+- [ ] Improve styles in landing page, signup, login
-- [ ]
+- [ ] User Profile with last orders, and info recap